liferay-search/liferay-docs/en/deployment/articles/04-securing-liferay/05-ldap/01-ldap-servers-intro.markdown

 [TOC levels=1-4]

-LDAP is a common user store for @product@.
+LDAP is a common user store for @sharepoint@.
 You can configure LDAP at the system scope in System Settings or at the instance scope in Instance settings.
 Users can be imported from LDAP or exported to LDAP.
 To access LDAP configuration settings, navigate to *Control Panel &rarr; Configuration* &rarr;